Salvatore Maranzano

-Salvatore Maranzano ([salvaˈtoːre maranˈtsaːno]; July 31, 1886 – September 10, 1931) was an Italian-American mobster from the town of Castellammare del Golfo, Sicily, and an early Cosa Nostra boss who led what later would become the Bonanno crime family in New York City.
+Salvatore Maranzano ([salvaˈtoːre maranˈtsaːno]; July 31, 1886 – September 10, 1931), nicknamed Little Caesar, was an Italian-American mobster from the town of Castellammare del Golfo, Sicily, and an early Cosa Nostra boss who led what later would become the Bonanno crime family in New York City.
 He instigated the Castellammarese War in 1930 to seize control of the American Mafia, winning the war after the murder of rival faction head Joe Masseria in April 1931.
-He then briefly became the Mafia's capo di tutti capi ("boss of all bosses") and formed the Five Families in New York City, but was murdered on September 10, 1931, on the orders of Charles "Lucky" Luciano, who established an arrangement in which families shared power to prevent future turf wars: The Commission.
+He then briefly became the Mafia's capo di tutti capi ("boss of all bosses") and formed the Five Families in New York City but was murdered on September 10, 1931, on the orders of Charles "Lucky" Luciano, who established the Commission, in which families shared power to prevent future turf wars.

+Life and career

-Early life
+Early years

 Salvatore Maranzano was the youngest of 12 children born to Domenico Maranzano and Antonina Pisciotta.
 Five of his siblings lived to adulthood: Mariano, Angelo, Nicolo, Giuseppe, and Angela.
 As a youngster, Maranzano had wanted to become a priest and even studied to become one, but later became associated with the Mafia in his homeland.
 Maranzano had a very commanding presence and was greatly respected by his underworld peers.
 He had a fascination with Julius Caesar and the Roman Empire, and enjoyed talking to his less-educated American Mafia counterparts about these subjects.
 Because of this, he was nicknamed "Little Caesar" by his underworld peers.

-Early career
+Maranzano was married to Elisabetta Minore, sister of Salvatore Minore, an influential mafia boss in the city of Trapani and capo of the Minore Mafia clan.

 Maranzano emigrated from Sicily to the United States in the 1920s, settling in Brooklyn.
 The Sicilian mafioso Don Vito Ferro decided to make a bid for control of Mafia operations in the United States.
 From his base in Castellammare del Golfo, Maranzano was sent to seize control.
 While building a legitimate business as a real estate broker, Maranzano also maintained a growing bootlegging business, using the real estate company as a front for his illegal operations.
 He soon became involved in prostitution and the illegal smuggling of narcotics; he also took a liking to a young Joseph Bonanno and became his mentor.